file9.ai

 Environment

-Albania faces various environmental challenges, including deforestation, soil erosion, and water pollution.
-The country is committed to several international environmental agreements in efforts to mitigate these issues.
+Albania faces several environmental challenges, including deforestation, soil erosion, and water pollution.
+The country is a signatory to multiple international environmental agreements and implements several sustainability measures.

 Transportation